Installation

 auth.json

 file in your project's root directory.
-This file contains your email and license key for downloading and installing Flux.
+This file contains your email and license key for downloading and installing Flux and should not be added to version control.

 Because